© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Mynydd Caerau Round Cairns is a scheduled monument protected by Cadw under reference GM232.
 View the official record →

-Mynydd Caerau Round Cairns is a Bronze Age funerary monument located in Wales, designated as a Scheduled Ancient Monument under reference Cadw SAM GM232.
+Mynydd Caerau Round Cairns is a Prehistoric round cairn monument located in Wales and recorded within the Cadw schedule of ancient monuments as SAM GM232.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM232.

 Mynydd Caerau Round Cairns dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Mynydd Caerau Round Cairns is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM232.